mahlberg-lab/clic/docs/cliccorpora.rst

    selecting all of Jane Austen's novels

 The CLiC corpora have been marked up to distinguish between several textual subsets of novels.
-Example from Great Expectations below illustrates the subsets and Figure shows how these are marked up in the chapter views, which can be retrieved from the 'in bk.' (in book)
+The Example from Great Expectations below illustrates the subsets and Figure shows how these are marked up in the chapter views, which can be retrieved from the 'in bk.' (in book)